-What sign are you?
+OVERVIEW: What sign are you?
 What does your horoscope say?
 Do Pisces get along with Aquarians?
 How many times have you been asked questions like these?
-Children as young as seven or eight are familiar with the signs of the Zodiac.
-The Zodiac exists in many cultures: Chinese, Greek, Roman, Egyptian, and more.
-This unit on astrology attempts to familiarize students of elementary age with the science of astrology.
-It will explain what astrology is, the mythology associated with each sign, the signs of the Zodiac, the character traits associated with each sign, and related vocabulary.
+Children as young as 7 or 8 are familiar with the signs of the Zodiac.
+The Zodiac exists in many cultures; Chinese, Greek, Roman, etc. This unit on Astrology attempts to familiarize students of elementary age with the science of astrology.
+It will explain what astrology is, the mythology associated with each sign, what the signs of the Zodiac are, the character traits associated with each sign, and vocabulary associated with the unit.
 The children will create narrative accounts about their character traits, illustrate the constellation of each sign of the Zodiac, and write and illustrate their own creative myths about an original "Zodiac Sign".
-They will use the computer as a technological tool for researching, drawing, and word processing.
-This unit will help give students a better understanding of how important the stars were to ancient people, and how we still let the stars influence our lives.
+They will use the computer as a technological tool; researching, drawing, using word processing programs, and the Internet to complete the unit.
+This unit will help give students a better understanding of how important the stars were to ancient people, and how we still let the starts influence our lives.

 1. Read and comprehend informational materials.

 3. Produce a narrative account (fictional or autobiographical).

 6. Demonstrate a basic understanding of the rules of the English language in written and oral work.